gruntjs/grunt-contrib-concat/README.md

 This example differs in that both files are built under the same target.

-Using the `files` object, you can list any number of source-destination pairs.
+Using the `files` object, you can have list any number of source-destination pairs.

 ```js
 // Project configuration.